Skip to main content

 Connection Rules

-• Type Compatibility: Output type must match input type
+• Type Compatibility: Output type should match input type (warnings shown for mismatches)

-• Single Input: Each input can have only one connection
+• Single Input: Each input accepts only one connection

 • Multiple Outputs: Outputs can connect to multiple inputs